 Scarification

 Scarification promoted germination (Fig. 3a) and reduced germination time (Fig. 3b), but it did not affect germination uncertainty (Fig. 3c).
 Strict alpine species responded slightly more to scarification.
-Heavier seeds reponded more to stratification, while seeds with smaller embryos responded less.
+Heavier seeds were more responsive to stratification, while this treatment had a comparatively smaller effect on seeds with small embryos.

 Stratification and GA3

-Stratification increased the germination proportion (Fig. 3a), had a small negative effect on germination time (Fig. 3b) and reduced germination uncertainty (Fig. 3c).
-The positive effect on the germination proportion was higher on the strict alpine species.
-Seed mass did not interact with stratification, but species with smaller embryos had a smaller response to stratification in their germination proportion, and reduced less their germination time and uncertainty.
-GA3 had similar effects to stratification, with the main difference being than seed mass did reduce the response to GA3.
+In general, stratification increased the germination proportion (Fig. 3a).
+This positive effect occurred in both generalist and strict alpine species, although the effect was higher on the latter species.
+Stratification slightly reduced mean germination time (Fig. 3b), which was evident on the generalist species, but not on the strict alpines.
+Further, stratification reduced germination uncertainty as a general response (Fig. 3c) as well as on generalist and strict alpine species in particular.
+Seed mass did not interact with stratification, but species with smaller embryos had a smaller response to stratification in their germination proportion, and reduced their germination time and uncertainty.
+GA3 had similar effects to stratification, with the main difference being that a higher seed mass generally reduced the response of GA3.

 Random effects and phylogenetic signal

-Random factors had an effect on the germination response to the environment (Fig. 4).
+Random factors influenced the germination response to the environment (Fig. 4).
 The final germination proportion and the mean germination time were affected more strongly, on average, by the seed lot and the species identity.
 Alpine region and lab had a lower average effect, but more variability.
 Germination uncertainty showed the opposite pattern, with a stronger effect of lab and alpine region, which might be representing different germination scoring schedules among research groups.
 The phylogenetic signal in the response to all germination parameters (Fig. 5) was positive for the final germination proportion and the mean germination time.
 For the germination uncertainty it was closer to zero, indicating a weak effect of phylogeny, which perhaps is also caused by a stronger effect of different scoring schedules.

 FAMD ordination

 The first FADM axis explained 15% of the variation.
 The quantitative variables with the largest contribution to this first axis were germination temperature, germination uncertainty, GA3 and alternating temperatures.
-Among the qualitative factors, strict, generalist, physiological dormancy and annual contributed to axis 1.
+Among the qualitative factors, strict, generalist, physiological dormancy and annual life span contributed to axis 1.
 In summary, the axis separated (i, left) generalist and annual species with physiological dormancy, a positive response to alternating temperatures and more germination uncertainty from (ii, right) strict alpine species with a preferences for warmer temperatures and a positive response to GA3 (Fig. 6).
 Axis 2 explained 11% of the variability.
 The main contributing variables were embryo:endosperm, mean germination time, seed mass and scarification; and the main categorical factors were physical dormancy, graminoid life form and morphophysiological dormancy.
 This axis separated (iii, bottom) morphophysiologically dormant and graminoid species with longer mean time to germination from physically dormant species that responded to scarification and had heavier, less endospermic seeds.

 Discussion